xiaonanln/goworld/README.md

 The project was created and built in [Unity 2017.1](https://unity3d.com/).

 You can try the demo by downloading [GoWorldUnityDemo.zip](http://goworldgs.com/goworld_files/GoWorldUnityDemo.zip).
-The demo connects to a goworld server on Amazon EC2 instance.
+The demo connects to a goworld server on Huawei Cloud instance.